Glossary | Mortgage Terms, Definitions, and Plain‑Language Home Loan Explanations

 Verification of Rent (VOR) — A document confirming your rental payment history.

-Vested Interest — The portion of retirement funds or employer benefits you fully own and can use toward qualifying.
+Vested Interest — The portion of retirement funds or employer benefits you fully own.

 Voluntary Lien — A lien placed on a property with the owner’s consent, such as a mortgage.